 It is not easy to map out accurately the progressive history and spread of the conflagration.
-An approximation is given in Figures 7-6 and 7-7, in which the spread boundaries are shown for four different periods over total three days.
+An approximation is given in Figures 7-6 and 7-7, in which the spread boundaries are shown for four different periods over a total of three days.